aliyun/terraform-provider-alicloud/website/docs/r/slb_master_slave_server_group.html.markdown

 * `load_balancer_id` - (Required, ForceNew) The Load Balancer ID which is used to launch a new master slave server group.
 * `name` - (Required, ForceNew) Name of the master slave server group.
-* `servers` - (Optional, ForceNew) A list of ECS instances to be added.
+* `servers` - (Optional, ForceNew) A list of ECS instances to be addedintranet.
 Only two ECS instances can be supported in one resource.
 It contains six sub-fields as `Block server` follows.
 * `delete_protection_validation` - (Optional, Available in 1.63.0+) Checking DeleteProtection of SLB instance before deleting.
 If true, this resource will not be deleted when its SLB instance enabled DeleteProtection.
 Default to false.

 ## Block servers